📒

 df['date_column'].shift(periods=n)

-represents the name of the column containing datetime values. n
+Note: df represents a DataFrame object. date_column represents the name of the column containing datetime values. n represents the number of periods to shift the dates by.

 Rolling Windows